rgl/debian-live-builder-vagrant/README.md

 Run `vagrant up efi` to boot the generated ISO in [EFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface) mode.

+To build a netboot image, set the `LB_BUILD_TYPE` environment variable to `netboot` before launching vagrant, e.g. `LB_BUILD_TYPE=netboot vagrant up builder`.
+This will build the netboot image and copy it to the current directory as `live-image-amd64.netboot.tar`.

 # Burning the ISO file to a USB pen/disk drive